 This is certainly true in the world of diving.
 Almost nobody comes back for more training after the Open Water course.
 And it's not because they don't need any more training.
 Most divers remain marginally-skilled or choose to drop the sport entirely rather than invest in the additional training that would raise their skills, confidence, safety and quality of experience.

 In short, your initial personal and financial investment in diver training is probably all you will ever make.
 And this initial investment in training will essentially lock you into a lower or higher risk category that you'll not significantly improve on in future years.

 Now let’s consider the statistics on dive injuries and fatalities.

 The authoritative source of data on dive injuries and fatalities in North America is Divers Alert Network, or DAN. https://www.diversalertnetwork.org.
-Their 2015 report was the source for this blog entry, with updates from the 2017 report, which can be found at the website.
+Their 2013, 2015, and 2017 reports were the sources for this blog entry.

 The data that DAN have collected are not complete.
 North American (US and Canadian) statistics are fairly extensive and detailed, while foreign and tropical dive incident statistics are more limited.
-Incidentally, in many parts of the world dive incident reports are deliberately suppressed and kept out of the press, for reasons including the protection of local tourist industries.
+Incidentally, in many parts of the world dive incident reports are deliberately suppressed from public knowledge, for reasons including the protection of local tourist industries.
 So we don’t often hear about diving accidents, even though they happen every day.